mysociety/alaveteli/installing/manual_install.md

 The repositories above let you install the packages `wkhtmltopdf-static` and `bundler` using `apt`.

-Now install the packages relevant to your system using apt-get:

-    # Debian Squeeze
-    sudo apt-get install $(cat config/packages.debian-squeeze)

-    # Ubuntu Precise
-    sudo apt-get install $(cat config/packages.ubuntu-precise)

-Some of the files also have a version number listed in config/packages - check that you have appropriate versions installed.
-Some also list "`|`" and offer a choice of packages.

 ### Packages customised by mySociety

 If you're using Debian, you should add the mySociety Debian archive to your